 Wider role of School Sport

-- Pupils in years 5 & 6 are encouraged to apply for the schools Young Leaders programme.
+- Pupils in years 5 & 6 are encouraged to become Play Leaders in the KS1 playground.

 - We have an extensive extracurricular sports enrichment programme.

 - On top of the statutory 2 hours of high quality school Sports Provision, Year 5s also receive weekly Swimming lessons.